Terms of Service Agreement

 14. CUSTOMER MARKS.
 Subject to Customer’s prior written consent, iboss may use Customer’s logo and trademarks on iboss’ website and in other marketing material, when referring to Customer.
 Customer will retain all title and rights to such logos and trademarks.

 15. OPEN SOURCE SOFTWARE.
 Certain items of software may be provided to Customer with the Licensed Software or App and are subject to “open source” or “free software” licenses (“Open Source Software”).
 Some of the Open Source Software is owned by third parties.
 The Open Source Software is not subject to the terms and conditions of Section 3.
 Instead, each item of Open Source Software is licensed under the terms of the license that accompanies such Open Source Software.
 Nothing in this Agreement limits Customer’s rights under, or grants Customer rights that supersede, the terms and conditions of any applicable license for the Open Source Software.
-If required by any license for particular Open Source Software, Company makes such Open Source Software, and Company’s modifications to that Open Source Software, available by written request to [email protected]
+If required by any license for particular Open Source Software, Company makes such Open Source Software, and applicable Open Source Software copyright statements and license text available by Customer’s written request to [email protected].

 16. CONFIDENTIAL INFORMATION.